Camp 4

 Camp 4 is a shared site campground, which means six individuals (including children 3 and older) are assigned to each site.
 The campground has a total of 61 sites (only 25 open in winter) which accommodate tents only.
 Since Camp 4 is a walk-in campground, no vehicles are allowed to enter the campground.
 You may not sleep in any type of vehicle in the Camp 4 parking lot, including vans.

 Each site has picnic tables, food storage lockers and fire rings that are shared by all occupants of that site.
-Restrooms, showers and drinking water are located in the center of the campground.
+Restrooms and drinking water are located in the center of the campground.
 Tent areas are mostly level and most sites have shade.
 Due to the close proximity of sites and its shared nature, Camp 4 is not considered a quiet campground.
 Other than Service Animals, pets are not allowed at Camp 4.

 Parking is available adjacent to the campground (approximately 100-300 yards away).
 A parking permit is required from spring through fall.
 You will receive a free parking permit upon check-in.